How to get started with Luminar 4

 Manuel Becker Manuel Becker in Tips & Tricks

-7 min read
+8 min read

 Photo by Manuel Becker

-I know quite a few photographers that hate post-processing their photos.
+I know quite a few photographers who hate post-processing their photos.
 While I fully agree on the part that photography should be more about being outside and taking these photos and less about sitting in front of a screen, I really think that a lot of them dislike it because they don’t know how to get started or how to get the most out of their photos.
 Let’s change that together.

-Like everybody else I really like to procrastinate on things that I am not good at.
+Like everybody else, I really like to procrastinate on things that I am not good at.
 Every time I delay something I should have done or learned some time ago, it becomes harder and harder and I dislike doing it even more.
 I feel that a lot of photographers are having the same issue with post-processing their photos because they don’t know how to get started.
-Since there are already a lot of step by step tutorials available, I thought it might be much more helpful to explain how to learn new tools and techniques.
-I am a professional web developer and there are new frameworks, tools and techniques every few months which makes it super important to be able to adapt and at least have a look at the "new hottest thing" to validate for yourself if it improves your workflow and results in some way or not.
+Since there are already a lot of step-by-step tutorials available, I thought it might be much more helpful to explain how to learn new tools and techniques.
+I am a professional web developer and there are new frameworks, tools, and techniques every few months which makes it super important to be able to adapt and at least have a look at the "new hottest thing" to validate for yourself if it improves your workflow and results in some way or not.

 If you didn’t try Luminar 4 yet you should definitely give it a try and download the demo version.
 If you like it you can save 10 €/$ with the coupon code LOCATIONSCOUT that can be applied on checkout.